ozoidemi/ePaper_guest_dashboard/README.md

 >  Also, if you know enough about HA templates, you can get a template expression that will allow you to stay one step ahead of the changes.
 Regretfully, the QR will continue to be useless.
 >
 > Unless you save the QR, you almost can't do anything with it.
 That's why I used the snapshot automation.
+>
+> In fact, even if you were to send the QR as an image to the ESPHome device, you'd still need to get the snapshot first.

 #### Configuration.yaml